 Elevation Gain: 1,500 feet (short version), 3,400 feet (long version)

-Difficulty: Moderate (short version), difficult (long version)
+Difficulty: Moderate (short version), hard (long version)

-Permit Required?: Yes, Recreation Fee Site
+Fees/Permits: Forest Service Recreation Fee Site

 USFS Page: Link

-The short variation is 4 miles with 1,500 feet elevation gain, and the long variation is 10 miles with 3,400 feet of elevation.
-Both routes have steep sections and are challenging, but reward hikers with excellent 360 degree views of Central Oregon and the Cascade Mountains.
+Both routes have steep sections and are challenging, but reward hikers with excellent 360-degree views of Central Oregon and the Cascade Mountains.

-Overall, this is a popular hike near Sisters in the late spring, summer, and early fall.
-Fun fact: locals say that when all the snow on Black Butte is melted (usually around Mother’s Day in May) it is time to plant crops outdoors.
+Fun fact: Locals say that when all the snow on Black Butte is melted (usually around Mother’s Day in May) it is time to plant crops outdoors.

 Black Crater Trail